BoKKeR/RSS-to-Telegram-Bot/README.md

 # RSS to Telegram bot

-A self-hosted telegram python bot that dumps posts from RSS feeds to a telegram chat.
+A self-hosted telegram JavaScript/TypeScript bot that dumps posts from RSS feeds to a telegram chat.
 This script was created because all the third party services were unreliable.

 ![Image of help menu](https://bokker.github.io/telegram.png)